 My name is Yunfeng Zhao, and you can also call me Jack.
 I will work in the Institute of Global Food Safety (IGFS) at Queen’s University Belfast, United Kingdom, on the FoodSmartphone project “Novel Image Analysis Software” as the Early Stage Researcher (ESR) 5.
 In the past 4 months, I have encountered a long visa process similar to the situation that mentioned by the ESR 9, Sahl, in his previous blog.
 Therefore, I have been preparing for the upcoming PhD study in my hometown Hangzhou, a beautiful city lying in the southeast coast of China, during this period of waiting.
 I can’t wait to join the two other ESRs at Queen’s University, Jordi and Javier, hopefully in early September.
 I would like to begin my very first blog with an introduction of myself, a narration of my story in Netherlands and, a brief description of Hangzhou.

 My interest in Computer and Biological Science started in my boyhood.
-I was immersed in the environment of bio-experiments as my mother worked as a laboratory technician in the health system in China.
+I was immersed in the environment of bio-experiments when I was young.
 I got plenty of chances to observe bio-lab operations after school.
-It was also at my mother’s work place where I first got in touch with computers.
+It was also that time that I first got in touch with computers.
 At that time, computers were expensive but powerful tools for lab data handling.
 Since then, my passion about exploring the digital world have emerged.
 I enrolled in the “Sino-America 1+2+1 Dual Degree” program to transfer to the United States for two years in my undergraduate study.
 Finally I gained a bachelor degree of engineering in Network Engineering in China and that of science degree in Computer Science in the United States within four years of study.
 It was the two years transferring experience in the United States that made me understand how culture and background diversity could inspire innovations.
 Later, instead of pursuing a master degree, I joined an internet based startup company, located in Hangzhou, being a backend software engineer for half a year and a 3D front-end software engineer for more than 3 years until the company has grown to a size of more than 500 employees.
 I have also involved in projects related to smartphone based application, 3D printing, and computer games in my spare time.
 As my knowledge in computer science grow, I have been strongly attracted by image analysis.
 As Banko and Brill once said, “It’s not who has the best algorithm that wins.
 It’s who has the most data”, which emphasized the importance of the data.
 Image analysis can be served as an efficient tool to carry out image based data mining, which once can only be done by experts but anyone with a smartphone today.
 I will go deep into details about image analysis and cloud based service implementations in the future blogs.

 This summer, 10 ESRs (Sahl was not there because of visa delay) of the Foodsmartphone project along with about 20 other scholars from all over the world with different professional background got together at Wageningen University, Netherlands to attend the first Foodsmartphone summer school.
 Thanks to the summer school, my horizon of biological, chemistry and computer science has been broadened once again, and I got the opportunity to take a trip with my wife in the beautiful Netherlands.